What is the Frontal Bone

 - Aids facial expression through its muscle attachments.

-- Plays a major role in a person’s appearance.
+- Forms the forehead and plays a major role in a person’s appearance.

 Frontal Bone Anatomy

-It is a bowl-shaped bone, comprising three parts: the squamous part, the orbital part, and the nasal part.
+It is a bowl-shaped bone comprising three parts: squamous, orbital, and nasal.

 1. Squamous Part

 It is the largest area of the bone, encircling the forehead.
 Its external side is flat, but the internal side is concave.
-The part has two thickened regions called the supraorbital notches or supraorbital ridges.
-These ridges form characteristic shape of the two brows and the anterior cover for the frontal sinuses.
+Two thickened regions, the supraorbital notches or supraorbital ridges, form the characteristic shape of the two brows and the anterior cover for the frontal sinuses.

-Deep to the supraorbital ridges, there is a pair of hollow space known as the frontal sinuses.
+Deep into the supraorbital ridges are a pair of hollow spaces known as the frontal sinuses.
 These sinuses connect to the nasal cavity and are lined with mucous membranes.
-The frontal sinuses remain separated by a septum and are believed to reduce the weight of the skull by being hollow and increase the resonance of the skull to improve vocal tone.
+Though their exact function is unknown, the hollow spaces are believed to make the skull lighter and improve vocal tone by increasing the resonance of the skull.

-Above each orbit in the supraorbital ridge, two small holes, known as the supraorbital foramina, are found.
+Above each orbit in the supraorbital ridge, there are two supraorbital foramina.
 The supraorbital nerve and vessels exit through these foramina.
 The inferior end of each supraorbital ridge features the supraorbital margin.
 Here, the bone forms a sharp angle to form the superior and medial margins of the eye orbits.
 Inside the orbits, the bone continues posteriorly along the superior margin until it meets the sphenoid bone.
 It also continues inferiorly along the medial margin until it joins the ethmoid and lacrimal bones.

 The arches above the supraorbital notches are known as the superciliary arches.
 Medial to the supraorbital ridges, a small, smooth, slightly elevated surface called glabella is present that ends inferiorly at the nasal bones.